FAQ

 If the lights are not lit and this is affecting device operation, it may be due to a poor connection—simply unplug and reinsert the Ethernet cable to resolve the issue.

-Vela is a multi-functional device that supports 12G-SDI bidirectional encoding, decoding, recording, and live streaming.
-It is compatible with various streaming protocols including RTMP, RTSP, SRT, and NDI, and supports local SSD recording.
+Vela Rack SDI is a device that supports bidirectional 12G-SDI encoding and decoding, recording, and live streaming.
+It is compatible with multiple streaming protocols (including RTMP, RTSP, SRT, and NDI) and supports local SSD recording.

 2.What resolutions and formats does Vela support?